 These delicious Oat Flour Chocolate Chip Cookies are super quick and easy to make with minimal chilling time.
-The Oat Flour adds a delicious earthy flavour to the classic chocolate chip cookies - and also makes them flourless / gluten-free friendly!
+The Oat Flour adds a delicious earthy flavour to the classic chocolate chip cookies - and also makes them flourless and wheat-free!

 Why we love this recipe